elastic/elastic-charts/packages/charts/api/charts.api.md

 // src/chart_types/heatmap/layout/types/config_types.ts:48:5 - (ae-forgotten-export) The symbol "TextBaseline" needs to be exported by the entry point index.d.ts
 // src/chart_types/partition_chart/layout/types/config_types.ts:137:5 - (ae-forgotten-export) The symbol "TimeMs" needs to be exported by the entry point index.d.ts
 // src/chart_types/partition_chart/layout/types/config_types.ts:138:5 - (ae-forgotten-export) The symbol "AnimKeyframe" needs to be exported by the entry point index.d.ts
+// src/state/types.ts:70:5 - (ae-forgotten-export) The symbol "DebugStateLineConfig" needs to be exported by the entry point index.d.ts
+// src/state/types.ts:78:3 - (ae-forgotten-export) The symbol "DebugStateValue" needs to be exported by the entry point index.d.ts
+// src/state/types.ts:114:3 - (ae-forgotten-export) The symbol "RectAnnotationDatum" needs to be exported by the entry point index.d.ts
+// src/state/types.ts:114:3 - (ae-forgotten-export) The symbol "LineAnnotationDatum" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)